Image courtesy of Photography by Calin – www.bycalin.com

 This is my go to lighting scheme and I use it in 99% of the time when I photograph indoors.
 The main light is given by the on camera flash while the rim light is created by two off camera flashes on light stands, placed behind my subjects, usually behind the sweetheart table pointing directly to the centre of the dance floor.

 A crucial aspect to avoid light spill is to grid the OCFs or zoom them at 135mm to obtain a more directional light as opposed to blasting the whole venue with your speed lights.
 The flashes behind the couple are set in manual mode at 1/32 or 1/64 power.
 The on camera flash is set in manual mode at 1/32-1/8 power while my ISO is 1600-3200 and the aperture at f2.8-f4.

 Beautiful light, the subjects jump out of the frame, your images will look professional and couples will notice that.

-Slightly more time consuming to set up, you need 3 speed lights, a bit more restrictive.
-The photographer has to shoot in such way as the couple is between the camera and the rim lights.
+Slightly more time-consuming to set up, you need 3 speed lights, a bit more restrictive.
+The photographer has to shoot in such a way as the couple is between the camera and the rim lights.

 Q: What happens if you can not bounce because the event space has a black ceiling or a very high ceiling (over 30 feet)?